 - Special monthly programming on topics of interest to first-year Honors students such as: Study Abroad Night, Scholarship Workshops, Navigating Your First Year, How to Be a Leader, and What is the Senior Thesis?

-- Special social events including: Trivia Nights, Book Club, The Welcome Social, and The End-of-Year Pizza Night
+- Special social events such as: Trivia Nights, The Welcome Social, and The End-of-Year Fondue Night

 - Dinners with the Deans/Food with the Faculty – throughout the year special members of our Marist community will join the Honors students in the lounges for an informal dinner and talk.